Józef Wieniawski: Life

 Józef Wieniawski studied at the Conservatoire de Paris with Pierre Zimmermann and Antoine François Marmontel in 1847, leaving in 1850.
 In 1855 he received a scholarship from the Tsar of Russia to study with Franz Liszt in Weimar and from 1856 until 1858 in Berlin with Adolf Bernhard Marx, with whom he studied music theory.

 After he had performed between 1851 and 1853 as a companion to his brother, he decided to follow a separate career as a piano virtuoso.
-On concert tours through Europe, he performed not only his own compositions, including the Piano Concerto in G minor, but also the works of composer Beethoven, Schubert, Mendelssohn, Liszt, Schumann and Weber.
+On concert tours through Europe, he performed not only his own compositions, including the Piano Concerto in G minor, but also the works of the composers Beethoven, Schubert, Mendelssohn, Liszt, Schumann and Weber.
 According to Liszt, he was the first pianist after him to perform Chopin's études, all in public.

 After returning to Paris he established friendly relations with Rossini, Gounod, Berlioz and Wagner, also approaching the Imperial Court and becoming a favorite artist of Napoleon III.
 He then moved to Moscow where he was named to the piano faculty at the Moscow Conservatory, founded in 1866.
 Contrary to the affirmations of many established sources, he never became a professor at the Royal Conservatory of Brussels but lived again in this city from 1902.
 He died in Brussels, aged 75.